ATEX Glands and Hazardous Locations

 The ATEX 137 Workplace Directive defines safety standards that apply to different levels of dangerous working environments.
 The more dangerous the environment, the more stringent the requirements.
 The first two zones of the following list are the most dangerous zoning classifications.

-There are varying types of equipment that can be used within these zones to ensure that the potential for an explosion is removed or greatly reduced.
-This equipment must be designed and manufactured in accordance with particular construction parameters known as protection concepts.
+There are varying types of equipment suitable for use within these zones to ensure removal or (great reduction) of a potential explosion.
+Design and manufacturing of this equipment must be in accordance with particular construction parameters (protection concepts).